Who are the 4 hostages rescued by Israeli forces from captivity in Gaza?

 Four Israeli hostages taken by Hamas militants from a music festival during the group's Oct.
 7 terrorist attack were rescued alive Saturday during a raid on the Nuseirat camp in central Gaza.

-Noa Argamani, 25, Almog Meir Jan, 21, Andrey Kozlov, 27, and 40-year-old Shlomi Ziv were all kidnapped at the Nova music festival.
+Noa Argamani, 26, Almog Meir Jan, 22, Andrey Kozlov, 27, and 41-year-old Shlomi Ziv were all kidnapped at the Nova music festival.
 They were recovered after the IDF announced it was striking "terrorist infrastructure" in central Gaza.

 A joint statement said the hostages were rescued from two different locations during the operation, and that "their medical condition is normal."

-Note: Editor's Note: This story has been updated to correct the ages of Argamani, Meir Jan and Ziv, who marked birthdays in captivity.
-The army had earlier provided their ages when they were abducted.